Sleep Apnea in Watrous & Saskatoon

 - Erectile dysfunction

-If you suspect that you may have sleep apnea, book an appointment for a consultation.
+If you suspect that you may have sleep apnea, book an appointment for a dental consultation.
 Further testing may be recommended after your visit with us to determine the extent of your sleep apnea and the best treatment option for your case.

 Sleep Apnea Screening in Saskatoon